 Breath, and the act of breathing, permeate the work of both artists, consciously and unconsciously, referencing not only personal loss, but also life as a creative force – Fay through drawing; Judy through photography, film and artist’s books.

-This exhibition examines the work of these two captivating artists as an excavation into their traumatic losses, and considers the reparative function of personal, and wider, creativity.
+This exhibition examined the work of these two captivating artists as an excavation into their traumatic losses, and considers the reparative function of personal, and wider, creativity.

 Fay Ballard is visiting artist at Hammersmith hospital, helping patients in the Auchi Acute Dialysis Ward make art at their bedsides.
 She sits on the Arts Committee for Imperial Health Charity.
 Fay exhibits regularly, most recently at Charing Cross hospital and Pi Artworks (2017).
 Fay is invited to speak about her work at universities, art schools, and recently at Freud Museum London.